NUbots/NUbots/module/debug/NUsight/README.md

 Include the module in a role, and it will automatically emit messages.

-Also ensure that sending data points are enabled it config/NUsight.yaml
+Also ensure that sending data points are enabled in `config/NUsight.yaml`

 ## Emits

-* message::support::nusight::DataPoint
+* `message::support::nusight::DataPoint`